 The interrogators have wrapped the prisoner in a carpet so signs of torture will show on the body.
-This precaution was taken in the event that the subject might later appear in a public trial.
+This precaution was taken if the subject might later appear in a public trial.

 Danzig Baldaev: Drawings from the Gulag (2010), Murray & Sorrell FUEL, page 36.

 The report published by B'Tselem and HaMoked in May 2007 indicates that, in a small percentage of cases, Shabak agents use “special” interrogation means, most of which entail the use of direct physical violence.
 The ISA's director and the State Attorney's Office approve their use in “ticking bomb” cases.
 Based on the statements of the sample group, there are seven methods in this category.

 The interrogators turn the chair so that the interrogee sits with the backrest to the side, and cuff his hands in front of him, then push him backwards, so that his backrests at a forty-five-degree angle.
 The moment he cannot maintain this angle, he falls backwards, his body forming an arch.

 Consists of holding the detainee by the collar of his shirt and violently shaking him.